ilujade/Le_Basculement/README-en.md

 \- Explain yourself.
 \- Supreme Leader, the wound of your ally should have killed her.
 But, by a miracle, she knew how to resist it.
 Thanks to his will to live.
 We had never observed such a power of will.

-I could not believe what the doctors had just said.
+I couldn't believe what the doctors had just said.
 My will to live had conquered death?
 No, it was not possible.
 To think that I was the first to resist death so frightened me.
 I wanted to watch the reaction of the doctors but they turned their backs on me, in front of Ben.
 He too seemed intrigued by this news.
 Intrigued, but not worried.
 He looked at me and saw in my eyes panic and fear.
 He then approached me and put his hand on mine to reassure me.
 His face expressed admiration.
 But not the admiration that an impressed child could have against a great Master.
 It was different.
 Softer, more compassionate.
 To see it react so warmed my heart.
 These emotions proved that there was still good in him.
 That I could keep hope and bring it back one day to the light.
 That I had made the right choice.
 Taking a firmer face, he turned to the doctors.
 \- How long will the healing of the wound last?
 \- Supreme Leader, considering the resistance of your ally, she will be able to leave tomorrow, one of the doctors answered, looking at his colleagues who confirmed.
 However, she will have to come back to do checks every day for ten days, he finished, turning to me.
-\- Good.
+\- Alright.
 Now, leave us alone.

 ## Chapter 4
 Ben, still holding my hand, sat on the edge of the bed.